packetscaper/psirtautomation/README.md

 ## Overview

-This project uses Cisco openVulnAPI utility to automatically generate reports about PSIRTs affecting various Cisco projects and notify via WebexTeams
+This project aims to use Cisco openVulnAPI utility to automatically generate reports about PSIRTs affecting various Cisco projects and notify via WebexTeams

 ### Prerequisites